wbunngam/hello-world/README.md

 # hello-world
 My very first repository on GitHub.
-I'm eager to learn lots about systems and networks administration.
+I'm a beginner coder and eager to learn more!